mirsazzathossain/CSC101-Introduction-to-Computer-Science/README.md

 - Algebraic principles, including the ability to solve equations and manipulate variables
 - Geometry, including an understanding of points, lines, and shapes
 - Trigonometry, including fundamental trigonometric functions and their applications
-- Boolean Algebra, including understanding of Boolean operators (AND, OR, NOT, etc.), truth tables, and logic gates.
+- Boolean Algebra, including a good understanding of Boolean operators (AND, OR, NOT, etc.), truth tables, and logic gates.

 Having a solid foundation in these mathematical concepts, especially in Boolean Algebra, will greatly enhance students' ability to understand and apply the programming concepts covered in the course.